At Work, Valentine's Day Romance Can Be Risky

 - Take complaints seriously.
 Interoffice relationships don't just affect the people in them.
 They also affect any employee who works with those people.
 Your policy should include a complaint process for employees who are uncomfortable with romances in an office.
 If someone does complain, really listen to the problem.

 - Crack down on sexual harassment.
 An interoffice dating policy is often included with a sexual harassment policy.
 This isn't a mistake; what one person may see as casual flirting, the recipient may feel is uncomfortable or harassing.
-Candy and flowers may seem like a nice idea, but make sure employees know that flirting during office hours is probably not a good idea.
+Candy and flowers may seem like a nice idea, but ensuring employees know that flirting during office hours is probably not a good idea.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help